 Contos Exemplares by Sophia de Mello Breyner Andresen

 A long time has passed since I last read a short story by this Portuguese author.
 The last time I did so must have probably been fifteen years ago and it was a compulsory read for school.
-Recently I have read more of her poetry.
+I have been reading more of her poetry recently.
 I am not quite sure if this collection of short stories has any common theme.
 But I’ll let you know!

 Uma Casa na Escuridão by José Luís Peixoto

 I have no idea what this book is about, but I usually like Peixoto’s writing style.
-The way he uses short sentences produces an interesting rhythm.
-I couldn’t find an English translation of this particular book, but If you are interested in reading a novel by José Luís Peixoto there are translations to English of some of his other books, such as The Piano Cemetery and Blank Gaze.
+The way in which he uses short sentences helps achieve an interesting rhythm.
+I couldn’t find an English translation of this particular book, but If you are interested in reading a novel by José Luís Peixoto, there are translations into English of some of his other books, such as The Piano Cemetery and Blank Gaze.

 A Casa, a Escuridão by José Luís Peixoto

 This one is a poetry collection based on the novel Uma Casa na Escuridão by the same author.
-I have never read any of Peixoto’s poetry collections, but since his novels are filled with such beautiful sentences, I expect to become completely in love with his poems.
+I have never read any of Peixoto’s poetry collections, but since his novels are full of beautiful sentences, I expect to fall completely in love with his poems.